In this explainer, we will learn how to use line graphs to analyze data, communicate information, and get insights from data.

 Example 2: Reading Data from Line Graphs

 The blue dashed line from the dot above April goes across to midway between 20 and 24 on the vertical axis.
-So, Isabella had £22 in savings at the end of April.
-The pink dashed line from the point above May goes across to midway between 4 and 8 on the vertical axis, so Isabella had (only!) £6 savings at the end of May.
-If we subtract Isabella’s savings at the end of May from those at the end of April, we find that the difference between them is .
-Isabella’s savings have therefore decreased by £16.
-This means that Isabella must have spent £16 of her savings in May.
+So, Farida had £22 in savings at the end of April.
+The pink dashed line from the point above May goes across to midway between 4 and 8 on the vertical axis, so Farida had (only!) £6 savings at the end of May.
+If we subtract Farida’s savings at the end of May from those at the end of April, we find that the difference between them is .
+Farida’s savings have therefore decreased by £16.
+This means that Farida must have spent £16 of her savings in May.

 Example 3: Interpreting Line Graphs